-- 376. Competent authorities should impose additional own funds requirement and establish own funds expectations by setting P2R and P2G in accordance with Title 7. - 377.
-Notwithstanding the requirements referred to in the previous paragraph, competent authorities may, on the basis of the vulnerabilities and deficiencies identified in the assessment of SREP elements, impose additional capital measures including: - a. requiring the investment firm to use net profits to strengthen own funds in accordance with Article 39(2), point (h) of Directive (EU) 2019/2034; - b. restricting or prohibiting distributions or interest payments by the investment firm to shareholders, members or holders of additional Tier 1 instruments where such prohibition does not constitute an event of default of the investment firm in accordance with Article 39(2), point (i) of Directive (EU) 2019/2034; and/or - c. requiring the investment firm to apply a specific provisioning policy or treatment of assets in terms of own funds requirements in accordance with Article 39(2), point (d) of Directive (EU) 2013/2034. - 378.
-If after liaising with the AML/CFT supervisor, there is a need for competent authorities to address prudential deficiencies/vulnerabilities related to ML/TF risks as a result of the

-&lt;sup>24 In particular, the competent authority is of the view that (1) the investment firm infringes, or there are objective elements to support a determination that the investment firm will, in the near future, infringe, the requirements for continuing authorisation in a way that would justify the withdrawal of the authorisation by the competent authority, for reasons including but not limited to the fact that the investment firm has incurred or is likely to incur losses that will deplete all or a significant amount of its own funds; (2) the investment firm's assets are, or there are objective elements to support a determination that the investment firm's assets will, in the near future, be, less than its liabilities; or (3) the investment firm is, or there are objective elements to support a determination that the investment firm's assets will, in the near future, be, unable to pay its debts or other liabilities as they fall due.
-Article 32(4)(d) of Directive 2014/59/EU also identifies extraordinary public support criteria for the determination of whether an investment firm is failing or likely to fail, but these criteria are not considered for the purpose of SREP and the determination made by the competent authorities.
+- 381. Competent authorities should impose additional own funds requirements and establish own funds expectations by setting P2R and P2G in accordance with Title 7. - 382.
+Notwithstanding the requirements referred to in the previous paragraph, competent authorities may, on the basis of the vulnerabilities and deficiencies identified in the assessment of SREP elements, impose additional capital measures including: - a. requiring the investment firm to use net profits to strengthen own funds in accordance with Article 39(2), point (h) of Directive (EU) 2019/2034; - b. restricting or prohibiting distributions or interest payments by the investment firm to shareholders, members or holders of Additional Tier 1 instruments where such prohibition does not constitute an event of default of the investment firm in accordance with Article 39(2), point (i) of Directive (EU) 2019/2034; and/or - c. requiring the investment firm to apply a specific provisioning policy or treatment of assets in terms of own funds requirements in accordance with Article 39(2), point (d) of Directive (EU) 2013/2034. - 383.
+If after liaising with the AML/CFT supervisor, there is a need for competent authorities to address prudential deficiencies/vulnerabilities related to ML/TF risks as a result of the fail, but these criteria are not considered for the purpose of SREP and the determination made by the competent elements to support a determination that the investment firm will, in the near future, infringe, the requirements for continuing authorisation in a way that would justify the withdrawal of the authorisation by the competent authority, for reasons including but not limited to the fact that the investment firm has incurred or is likely to incur losses that will deplete all or a significant amount of its own funds; (2) the investment firm's assets are, or there are objective elements to support a determination that the investment firm's assets will, in the near future, be, less than its liabilities; or (3) the investment firm is, or there are objective elements to support a determination that the investment firm will, in the near future, be, unable to pay its debts or other liabilities as they fall due.
+Article 32(4)(d) of Directive 2014/59/EU also identifies extraordinary public support criteria for the determination of whether an investment firm is failing or likely to